blauharley/Cordova-Reminder/README.md

     },
     {
        title: "This is a title",
-       content: "You have gone #METER meters",
+       content: "You have gone #ML meters within a #MR radius",
        interval: 60000,
        distance: 100,
        whistle: false,